Tomoko Kawase: Biography

 Her debut solo album Tommy February6 peaked at No. 1 on the Japan Oricon chart.
 The album was certified Platinum by the Recording Industry Association of Japan, as well as her second studio album Tommy Airline.
 She has released eight solo albums.
 Her songs appeared in various anime including Paradise Kiss, Mobile Suit Gundam 00, Soul Eater, Pokémon, Gin Tama, and Bakuman.
 Two of her songs were used in the 2004 film adaptation of Kamikaze Girls.
 From 2001 to 2009, she released music through Defstar Records, a division of Sony Music Japan.
-In 2010, she was signed to Warner Music Japan.
+From 2010 to 2013 she released music through Warner Music Japan.
+From 2014 on she released music through her own label, House of TMY Records, a sub-division of Universal Music Japan.

 She has appeared on the cover of Marquee magazine nine times, and has also been featured on the cover of JGM and NewsMaker.
 She modeled for Italian fashion house Fiorucci, and hosted the MTV Japan show Breakdown.
 She mentored and produced music for the pop-duo Amoyamo.
 In 2005, an official Blythe doll of Kawase was released.

 She has been cited as an influence to other pop artists, such as Kyary Pamyu Pamyu and Charli XCX.